brocg/f23-csci622-project/README.md

       - etc.

 ## Ingestion
-Each inegstion file pulls from it's respective API, saves the response, then uploads to ADLS.
+Each ingestion file pulls from it's respective API, saves the response, then uploads to ADLS.

 Files used for ingestion:
 - ingest_fitbit.py